Rupesh2728/Inpainting-Widget/README.md

 <h2 align="left">Challenges and Solutions</h2>

+<h4>Challenge :</h4>
-- Generating real-time mask irrespective of brush color.
+<p> Generating a real-time mask independent of the brush color posed a significant technical challenge.</p>

-- Solution :
+<h4>Solution :</h4>

+<p> To overcome this, I analyzed the workflow of the react-canvas-draw library and its <CanvasDraw /> component in depth.
+By leveraging the useRef() hook and implementing advanced filtering techniques, I successfully generated the mask, ensuring it remains unaffected by variations in brush color. </p>

 <h2 align="left">Website Video</h2>